kristalstack/fruit-store-api-docs/docs/api-reference.md

 **Status:** `201 Created`

-Creating a product invalidates the cached product list so that subsequent requests receive current data.
+Creating a product invalidates the cached product list so that future list requests receive current data.

 ### Possible errors

-- `400 Bad Request` — The request body or product data is invalid.
+* `400 Bad Request` — The request body or product data is invalid.
-- `401 Unauthorized` — Authentication is required or the token is invalid.
+* `401 Unauthorized` — Authentication is required or the token is invalid.
-- `403 Forbidden` — Administrator access is required.
+* `403 Forbidden` — Administrator access is required.
-- `500 Internal Server Error` — An unexpected server error occurred.
+* `500 Internal Server Error` — An unexpected server error occurred.

 ---